timdegroot1996/robotframework-dashboard/docs/getting-started.md

 # Getting Started

-Welcome to **RobotFramework Dashboard**!
-This tool helps you **store, manage, and visualize Robot Framework test results** from multiple runs.
-It is designed to make test result analysis easier, faster, and more interactive by centralizing your outputs in a single database and generating a visual HTML dashboard.
+Welcome to RobotFramework Dashboard!
+This guide introduces the core purpose of the tool and helps you understand how it collects, stores, and visualizes Robot Framework test results across multiple runs.

 ## Why RobotDashboard?